rabbitmq/rabbitmq-server/deps/rabbitmq_consistent_hash_exchange/README.md

 this is that when a new bucket is added or an existing bucket removed, only a very few hashes change which bucket they are routed to.

+## Supported RabbitMQ Versions

+This plugin supports RabbitMQ 3.3.x and later versions.

+## Supported Erlang Versions

+This plugin supports the same [Erlang versions](https://rabbitmq.com/which-erlang.html) as RabbitMQ core.

-## How Consistent Hashing Routing Works
+## How It Works

-In the case of Consistent Hashing as an exchange type, the hash is calculated from the hash of the routing key of each message received.
-Thus messages that have the same routing key will have the same hash computed, and thus will be routed to the same queue, assuming no bindings have changed.
+In the case of Consistent Hashing as an exchange type, the hash is calculated from a message property (most commonly the routing key).
+Thus messages that have the same routing key will have the same hash value computed for them, and thus will be routed to the same queue, assuming no bindings have changed.

+### Binding Weights

-When you bind a queue to a consistent-hash exchange, the binding key is a number-as-a-string which indicates the number of points in the hash space at which you wish the queue to appear.
-The actual points are generated randomly.
+When a queue is bound to a Consistent Hash exchange, the binding key is a number-as-a-string which indicates the binding weight: the number of buckets (sections of the range) that will be associated with the target queue.

+### Consistent Hashing-based Routing

-The hashing distributes *routing keys* among queues, not *messages* among queues; all messages with the same routing key will go the same queue.
+The hashing distributes *routing keys* among queues, not *message payloads* among queues; all messages with the same routing key will go the same queue.
 So, if you wish for queue A to receive twice as many routing keys routed to it than are routed to queue B, then you bind